 To ensure you have a smooth airport experience, have everything prepared and ready to go ahead of time.
 Figure out what you will be caring with you on the plane then get everything organized.
 Security lines are long, but you can help speed up the process.

 Dress appropriately knowing that they will have to scan your clothing and your items.
-Avoid bulky sweatshirts jackets, scarves and lace up boots or shoes.
+Avoid bulky sweatshirts jackets, scarves and lace-up boots or shoes.
 Remove your belt, loose change, keys and everything out of your pockets.
-Place the items in trays provided.
+Place the items in the trays provided.

 As far as your carry-on goes, make sure you follow the TSA liquids rules when you pack.
-This makes it so much easier to quickly get through security screening.
+This makes it so much easier to get through security screening quickly.
 Have a clear plastic bag with all your liquids in the appropriate sizes.
 Have another bag with any snacks you may be bringing.
 This includes things like gum and tea.

 Have you ever had to throw away an expensive bottle of perfume, sunscreen or a freshly brewed cup of coffee because you forgot about the TSA rule for liquids?
 That can be a frustrating travel experience.

-Things like liquid makeup, toothpaste, deodorants (liquid or aerosol), mouthwash, hairspray, lotions and even small bottles of liquor are allowed, but need to be 3.4 oz (100 ml) or less.
+Things like liquid makeup, toothpaste, deodorants (liquid or aerosol), mouthwash, hairspray, lotions and even small liquor bottles are allowed but need to be 3.4 oz (100 ml) or less.
 You can buy travel-sized items for most things that do comply with the size rule.

 The rule also applies to certain foods that have a liquid or creamy consistency.
-Things like yogurt, cheese spreads and peanut butter are allowed, but must be 3.4 oz (100 ml) or less.
-So put the big container of Nutella in your checked bag so you don’t have to dispose of it.
-You must put all liquids in a quart-sized bag and only one bag is allowed per passenger.
+Things like yogurt, cheese spreads and peanut butter are allowed but must be 3.4 oz (100 ml) or less.
+So put the big container of Nutella in your checked bag, so you don’t have to dispose of it.
+It would be best if you put all liquids in a quart-sized bag, and only one bag is allowed per passenger.

 Once you make it through the security, a whole new adventure begins.
 Airports, at least the larger ones, normally have a wide range of shops to keep people busy.
-Duty free is a place where deals can be found, especially for things like alcohol, cigarettes and designer items.
-To shop at duty free, you will need to show your boarding pass.
+Duty-free is where deals can be found, especially for alcohol, cigarettes, and designer items.
+To shop duty-free, you will need to show your boarding pass.
 Your items will come in a sealed bag that you can take on the plane with you.
-If you bought alcohol, you won’t be able to drink it on the plane.
+If you bought alcohol, you wouldn’t be able to drink it on the plane.
 I’ve seen people try, but don’t be that person.